LandOfTheRair/landoftherair.github.io/_docs/getting-started/weapon-information.md

 Daggers are the easiest weapons to conceal, making them an excellent choice for Thieves.

 ### Maces
-##### _Features: Maces, Hammers, Flails, Clubs, Greatmaces, Shields_
+##### _Features: Maces, Hammers, Flails, Clubs, Greatmaces_

 Maces use one hand, while their great counterpart uses two.
 They have above average offensive capabilities, average damage, but often carry an accuracy penalty.

-Maces are often used by Fighters or Healers.
-Shields are often used by Fighters, but can be made use of by magic classes for a defensive bonus.
+Maces are often used by Warriors or Healers.
+Shields are often used by Warriors, but can be made use of by magic classes for a defensive bonus.

 ### Martial
 ##### _Features: Gloves, Claws, Bare Fist_

 Martial skill is what you use any time you don't have an item in your right hand, or you have an unclassified item, such as a rock, tunic, skull, gem, or other environmental/armor related item.
 Gloves will generally have above average offensive and defensive abilities and average damage, while claws will generally have above average offensive capabilities, above average damage, and oher offensive attributes.

-Martial combat is primarily used by Fighters, but every class benefits from having it.
+Martial combat is primarily used by Warriors, but every class benefits from having it.

 ### Ranged Weapons
 ##### _Features: Crossbows, Longbows, Shortbows_